Gucccii/hugo/docs/content/en/getting-started/installing.md

 ### Linuxbrew (Linux)

-If you are on Linux and using [Linuxbrew](linuxbrew), you can install Hugo with the following one-liner:
+If you are on Linux and using [Linuxbrew][linuxbrew], you can install Hugo with the following one-liner:

 {{< code file="install-with-linuxbrew.sh" >}}
 brew install hugo
 {{< /code >}}

-Installation guides for Homebrew are avaliable on their [website](linuxbrew).
+Installation guides for Homebrew are avaliable on their [website][linuxbrew].

 ### Chocolatey (Windows)